pppp606/git-select-list/README.md

 https://github.com/user-attachments/assets/58c5fe79-cdff-4cbf-8bb4-02c4af767575

+### 🎯 Who Is This Tool For?

+This tool is designed for users who find Git's interactive mode insufficient but do not need advanced features.
+If you require more powerful features, we recommend using tools like `tig`.
+Alternatively, you can utilize Git's standard `-i` option for entering interactive mode.
+`git-select-list` is a lightweight solution for those looking for a balance between simplicity and usability.

 ## ✨ Features

 - **Interactive UI**: Navigate with arrow keys, select with `a` or `s`, and toggle all with `u`.